the-virtual-brain/tvb-widgets/README.md

     jupyter labextension install jupyter-matplotlib
     pip install tvb-widgets

+In order to install tvb-widgets from the local project and tvb-data, directly in a notebook, run (in the first cell):
+    %pip install --quiet --upgrade pip
+    %pip install --quiet -e ..
+    %pip install tvb-data

 #  Acknowledgments
 This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).